kissmetrics/km-support/_posts/2012-11-27-salesforce.md

 ---
 **This integration requires:**

-* Salesforce Enterprise Edition (the integration requires the ability to create a custom page)
+* A Salesforce account.
+The integration requires the ability to [create a Visualforce page][visualforce-page], which should be available in every edition.
 * An existing KISSmetrics account
 * KISSmetrics KEY and SECRET from your KISSmetrics account.
 Please email [support@kissmetrics.com][request] for your unique KISSmetrics account KEY and SECRET for Salesforce.